jurassicplayer/OTLN-Calibre-Metadata/README.md

 ## Installation
 **WARNING: This isn't strenuously tested or anything.
 Safest route is to use a new library.
 Otherwise use Calibre Library => Library Maintenance => Library Metadata Backup Status => Queue all books for backup.
 Backup your files some place safe.
 Make sure to read the instructions and follow them EXACTLY.**

-These instructions will copy files from the ToSort folders to the target Calibre Library
+These instructions will copy files from the ToSort folders to the target Calibre Library and remove ones not listed in the OTLN_metadata.dat and make updating LNs+metadata relatively painless (provided I update the .dat as regularly as OTLN releases).
 - Make a new Calibre Library (folder called `Light Novels` within this example)
 - Clone the OTLN-Calibre-Metadata project to somewhere permanent (preferably using git clone rather than downloading the .zip)
 - Get a ROM manager (these instructions will use [RomVault](https://www.romvault.com/)) and extract it somewhere permanent